 Addison disease can be deadly.
 Treatment often starts with IV (intravenous) fluids and medicines called corticosteroids.
 You may take these medicines by mouth or by IV.
 You may have to take them for the rest of your life.
 You may also need to take other medicines (mineralocorticoids, such as fludrocortisone).
 These can help keep your body's sodium and potassium levels normal.
-Don't suddenly stop taking any medicines you are taking for other reasons (such as inhaled steroids for asthma) without talking with your provider.
+Don't suddenly stop taking any medicines you are taking for other reasons (such as inhaled steroids for asthma) without talking with your healthcare provider.
 This is because your adrenal glands will not be able to make cortisol right away.

 What are possible complications of adrenal insufficiency?

 You may have sudden severe symptoms.
 This is called acute adrenal insufficiency, or Addisonian crisis.
 This can occur when your body is stressed.
 It can happen for many reasons, such as an illness, fever, surgery, or dehydration.
 You may also have a crisis if you stop taking your corticosteroids or lower the amount of your medicines suddenly.
 The symptoms of an Addisonian crisis include the symptoms of adrenal insufficiency or Addison disease.
 But if an Addisonian crisis is not treated, it can lead to:

 Living with adrenal insufficiency

 Take your medicines exactly as prescribed.
 You should also carry a medical alert card or tag with you at all times.
 This can make sure you get correct treatment if there is an emergency.
 When traveling, always carry an emergency kit with a shot of cortisol.